chrisdchristo/capsule-maven-plugin/README.md

 ## Custom Capsule Version

-Ths plugin can support older versions of capsule (at your own risk).
+Ths plugin can support older or newer versions of capsule (at your own risk).
 You can specify a maven property for the capsule version (this will be the version of capsule to package within the build of the capsules).

 ```
 <properties>
 	<capsule.version>0.6.0</capsule.version>
 </properties>
 ```
-Otherwise, the latest version of capsule will be used automatically.
+Otherwise, the default version of capsule will be used automatically.
 This is recommended.

 ## Caplets